Minimum Wage in Modesto California

 Why do states differ in minimum wage rates?

-With the exception of Washington, D.C.’s $15.20 hourly minimum wage, California has the highest minimum wage in the country.
+With the exception of Washington, D.C.’s $17.00 hourly minimum wage (increasing to $17.50 on July 1, 2024), California has the highest minimum wage in the country.
 Advocates for raising minimum wages argue that such measures assist with reducing poverty and increasing standards of living.
 Opponents argue that raising minimum wages puts unsustainable pressure on many small businesses who cannot afford increased labor costs, negatively affecting the overall health of the economy and stifling job creation.
-Though economists have conflicting views on whether rising minimum wages actually increase inflation, with inflation rates hitting record levels in 2022, such potential consequences are sure to be a central part of the ongoing national debate.
+Though economists have conflicting views on whether rising minimum wages actually increase inflation, with inflation rates hitting record levels, such potential consequences are sure to be a central part of the ongoing national debate.

 Again, as explained above, some local ordinances have a higher minimum wage than the state or federal law, and some local ordinances remove any distinction in minimum wage based on employer size.
 For example, a barista in the city of Half Moon Bay may earn higher minimum wages than a barista in the city of Menlo Park.
 Employers must comply with the local minimum wage rate if the local rate exceeds the state minimum wage rate.